-The below table shows fees and other costs that you may be charged.
-These fees and costs may be deducted from the money you invest, from the returns on your investment or from assets of the Fund as a whole.
+This section shows fees and other costs that you may be charged.
+These fees and costs may be deducted from your money, from the returns on your investment or from assets of the Fund as a whole.
 Information on taxation is set out in section 7.
-The fees set out in the table below show the total cost to Investors, including the effect of GST (i.e. inclusive of 10% GST less any input tax credits, including reduced input tax credits).
-You should read all the information about fees and costs as it is important to understand their impact on your investment.
+You should read all the information about fees and costs because it is important to understand their impact on your investment.